semacu/2022-intro-command-line/README.md

 - The command line makes your computational work less error-prone and more reproducible.
 Your computer keeps a record of every step that you’ve carried out and others can check your work or apply your process to new data
 - Most supercomputers or cloud computing for running expensive calculations can only be accessed through the command line

+### Access the command line

 To start the command line depending on your operating system, have a look at the [Setup section](README.md#setup).
 We will spend most of our time learning about the basics of the command line by manipulating some experimental data

 ### Navigating your file system